-T I

 device or software is

 provided by the payment

 service provider;

 (iv) the identification of

 abnormal payment

 behaviours of the payment

 service user compared to the

 aforementioned user's

 payment transaction history.

-Calculation of fraud
+Calculation of fraud rates

 19 For each type of transaction

 ("remote electronic card-

 based payments" and

 "remote electronic credit

 transfers"), does the PSP

 ensure that the overall fraud

 rates measured for each of

 the reasons for the

 exemption from strong

 authentication (referred to

 in Articles 13 to 18) are

 equivalent to or below the

 maximum allowed rate per

 amount tranche as defined

 in the Annex to the RTS?

 For each type of transaction

 ("remote electronic card-

 based payments" and

 "remote electronic credit

 transfers"), are the fraud

 rates for each of the reasons

 for strong authentication

 exemptions (referred to in

-I

-Articles 13 to 18) well

-calculated by the PSP:

-- by the initial amount of

-fraudulent payment

-transactions ("gross

-fraud approach")
+1 1 2 2 2 2 2 2

+Articles 13 to 18) duly calculated by the PSP: - using the initial amount of fraudulent payment transactions ("gross fraud approach") divided by the total value of all payment transactions with or without strong authentication; - and on a rolling quarterly basis (90

+- using the initial amount of fraudulent payment transactions ("gross fraud approach") divided by the total value of all payment transactions with or without strong authentication; - and on a rolling

+of fraudulent payment transactions ("gross fraud approach") divided by the total value of all payment transactions with or without strong authentication; - and on a rolling

+transactions ("gross fraud approach") divided by the total value of all payment transactions with or without strong authentication; - and on a rolling

+fraud approach") divided by the total value of all payment transactions with or without strong authentication; - and on a rolling

-divided by the total
+divided by the total value of all payment transactions with or without strong authentication; - and on a rolling

-value of all payment
+value of all payment transactions with or without strong authentication; - and on a rolling

-transactions with or
+transactions with or without strong authentication; - and on a rolling

-without strong
+without strong authentication; and on a rolling

-authentication;
+authentication; - and on a rolling

 - and on a rolling

 quarterly basis (90

+qualitary basis (50

 days).

-Suspension of derogations based on the analysis of trans saction risks
+Suspension of derogations based on the analysis of transaction risks

 20 If the PSP makes use of the

 risk analysis exemption

 (Article 18), does the PSP

 have a procedure in place for

 notifying the Banque de

 France immediately as

 regards any overrun of the

 maximum permissible fraud

 rate (as set out in the Annex

 to the RTS), and for

 providing a description of

 the measures envisaged to

-restore the compliance of
+restore compliance of the

-the fraud rate?
+fraud rate?

 Does the PSP effectively

 intend to immediately

 suspend the implementation

 of the risk analysis

+T , , , , , , , , , , , , , , , , , , ,

 exemption (Article 18) if the

 maximum permissible rate is

 exceeded for two

 consecutive quarters?

 After the suspension, does

 the PSP intend to make use

-again of the risk analysis
+of the risk analysis

-exemption (Article 18) only
+exemption again (Article 18)

-when the calculated fraud
+only when the calculated

-rate is equal to or below the
+fraud rate is equal to or

+below the maximum

-maximum permitted rate for
+permitted rate for a quarter

-a quarter and does it have a
+and does it have a procedure

-procedure for informing the
+for informing the Banque de

-Banque de France by
+France by communicating

-communicating the

-elements proving that the
+the elements proving that

-fraud rate became compliant
+the fraud rate became

-again with the allowed
+compliant again with the

-maximum rate?
+allowed maximum rate?

 Monitoring

 21 Should derogations to high

 authentication be used

 (Articles 10 to 18), has the

 PSP set up a device for

 recording and controlling,

 for each type of payment

 transaction and on a

 quarterly basis, the data

 listed below?

 - the total value of

 unauthorised or

 fraudulent payment

 transactions, the total